python-rope/pylsp-rope/README.md

 ### Introduce parameter

-This refactoring works by triggering CodeAction when the cursor is on any Python identifier, including attribute access.
+This refactoring works by triggering CodeAction when the cursor is selecting a Python identifier, including attribute access.

 ## Caveat